International Relations > Countries

 Moreover, there are several factors that might potentially boost Russia's power in the future.
 Much of Siberia's natural resources are still underexploited.
 Global warming, while being generally harmful for the planet, may have some beneficial effect on Russia.
 First, it may increase the agricultural output.
-Second, and most importantly, it could make it easier to access the Arctic and develop the Northern Sea Route; thus bringing important revenues to Russia thanks to maritime trade activities.
+Second, and most importantly, it could make it easier to access the Arctic and develop the Northern Sea Route (NSR); thus bringing important revenues to Russia thanks to maritime trade activities.
 The Arctic is believed to hold vast natural resources, notably hydrocarbons; and Russia could benefit from their exploitation, especially because it enjoys a favourable geographic position and has a stronger (military) presence than other countries.